SF-4351

 Plain Language

-Before collecting any biometric data from an individual, the collecting person must obtain the individual's consent.
-Consent must be obtained before collection occurs — retroactive consent is insufficient.
-The definition of biometric data is broad, covering facial images, facial features, retinas, irises, fingerprints, voiceprints, hand geometry, and face geometry that may be used to identify an individual.
-Voiceprint data retained by financial institutions (as defined under 15 U.S.C. § 6809) is exempt from this requirement under Subdivision 5.
+Before collecting any biometric data from an individual, a person must first obtain the individual's consent.
+Biometric data is defined broadly to include images, descriptions, or recordings of facial features, retinas, irises, fingerprints, voiceprints, hand geometry, or face geometry usable to identify an individual.
+The bill does not specify the form of consent (written vs. oral) or require specific disclosures about the type of biometric data being collected or the purpose of collection, unlike Illinois BIPA.
+Voiceprint data retained by financial institutions or their affiliates (as defined by 15 U.S.C. § 6809) is exempt from this requirement.

 Statutory Text